DevboiDesigns/album-viewer/README.md

 # Album Viewer Web Component

-The `album-viewer` web component fetches and displays albums from a specified Bandcamp URL
+The `album-viewer` web component fetches and displays albums from a specified Bandcamp artist

 ![BETA](https://img.shields.io/badge/v0.0.6-BETA-8A2BE2)